These Five Protective Styles Will Keep You Cute While Quarantining

 A Black woman’s hair isn’t just hair — it’s an extension of her identity.
 Oftentimes, hair care is deemed a luxury, but in the Black community, it’s a necessity.
 Our tresses are a means of self expression, confidence and comfort.
 And with Black women being the beauty industry’s highest-spending patrons, the need for hair care also drives income for Black barber shop and salon owners.
 The time, money, and effort that goes into our appearance is as familiar as the scent of Blue Magic on a Saturday morning.

 But with the spread of COVID-19, the novel virus that originated in China last year and has spread globally, such familiar routines are out the door.
-On March 20, New York governor Andrew Cuomo ordered a statewide lockdown forcing all non-essential businesses — including beauty facilities— to close for the time being.
-“When I talk about the most drastic action we can take, this is the most drastic action we can take,” Cuomo stated during an Albany press conference.
-“This is not life as usual.
-Accept it.
-Realize it and deal with it.”
+On March 24, all non-essential businesses in Ontario and Quebec will be closed in an effort to slow down the spread of COVID-19.
+“The gravity of this order does not escape me.
+But as I said from day one, we will and must take all the steps to slow the spread,” said Ontario Premier Doug Ford during a press conference on Monday.

 Advertisement